open-telemetry/opentelemetry-php/README.md

 You can also use the [examples/AlwaysOnJaegerExample.php](/examples/AlwaysOnJaegerExample.php) file to test out the reference implementation we have for jaegar.
 This example perfoms a sample trace with a grouping of 5 spans and POSTs the result to a local jaegar instance.

+You can use the [examples/AlwaysOnZipkinToNewrelicExample.php](/examples/AlwaysOnZipkinToNewrelicExample.php) file to test out the reference implementation we have for zipkin to Newrelic.
+This example perfoms a sample trace with spans and POSTs the result to a Newrelic endpoint.
+This requires a license key (free accounts available) to be set in the environment (NEW_RELIC_INSERT_KEY) to authenticate to the backend.

+You can use the [examples/AlwaysOnNewrelicExample.php](/examples/AlwaysOnNewrelicExample.php) file to test out the reference implementation we have for Newrelic.
+This example perfoms a sample trace with spans and POSTs the result to a Newrelic endpoint.
+This requires a license key (free accounts available) set in the environment (NEW_RELIC_INSERT_KEY) to authenticate to the backend.

-The PHP for both examples should execute by itself (if you have a zipkin or jaegar instance running on localhost), but if you'd like a no-fuss way to test this out with docker and docker-compose, you can perform the following simple steps:
+The PHP for all examples should execute by itself (if you have a zipkin or jaegar instance running on localhost), but if you'd like a no-fuss way to test this out with docker and docker-compose, you can perform the following simple steps:

 1.)
 Install the necessary dependencies by running `make install`.
 This will install the composer dependencies and store them in `/vendor`
 2.)
 Execute the example trace using `make trace examples`.